An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Handling Multiple Exceptions

-A single try block can be followed by multiple except blocks to handle different types of exceptions.
-This allows you to respond appropriately to different error conditions.
+A single try block can have multiple except blocks to handle different types of errors.
+This lets you tailor your response according to the specific problem.

 try: